 The loss of self-regulation increases the risk of secondary brain injuries, such as cerebral ischemia and intracranial hypertension.

 There is no consensus on the specific symptoms and signs when intracranial pressure increases.
 These depend on several factors such as:

 - The cause that causes intracranial hypertension.

 - The grade: acute, subacute, chronic.

-- The volume, the elasticity, the adaptability, the anatomy of the brain.
+- The volume, the elasticity, the adaptability, and the brain’s anatomy.

 - The existence of other pathologies such as hypoxia or ischemia and other factors.